ISRAEL AND HAMAS: The Facts

 “[Peace] initiatives, and so-called peaceful solutions and international conferences are in contradiction to the principles of the Islamic Resistance Movement.
 Those conferences are no more than a means to appoint the infidels as arbitrators in the lands of Islam.
 There is no solution for the Palestinian problem except by Jihad.”
 (Jihad means ‘Holy War’ in this context).

-Ok, but shouldn’t the response be ‘proportionate’?
+Ok, but shouldn’t the response have been ‘proportionate’?

 The demands for a ‘proportionate’ response where Israel ‘pulls its punches’ so as not to inflict too much damage are based on a (deliberate?) misunderstanding of international humanitarian law (IHL).
 The central feature of that law is to prevent unnecessary casualties and protect innocent civilians, and the principle of proportionality forbids attacks in which the expected incidental loss of civilian life, injury to civilians, or damage to civilian objects would be excessive in relation to the anticipated military advantage gained.